 Arch Linux has no graphical user interface (GUI) during installation.
 In fact, all you will get during installation is a zsh shell prompt as shown in the image below.
 Therefore, I hope this step-by-step guide on how to install Arch Linux on VMware Workstation Player could make the installation a lot easier.

 The first decision to make when installing an operating system is how to partition the hard disk.
 In Linux, there are different partition schemes we can use:

 - All files in one partition – a single big partition for the whole system (“/” or root partition) and a small swap partition equal to the size of the memory.
 This is actually a two-partition scheme.

 - Separate /home partition – a partition for root (/), a partition for /home, and a swap partition.
-A scheme that uses a total three (3) partitions.
+A scheme that uses a total of three (3) partitions.

 - Separate /home partition and one or more separate partition for /var, /tmp, /usr, /root, etc. Some people call this the complex scheme.
 It uses four (4) or more partitions including the swap partition.

-Run the following command in a terminal window to start the partitioning process:
+First, run the following command in a terminal window to start the partitioning process: